nfroidure/whook/packages/whook/README.md

  a lot of its core component.
 It brings instrumentation and testability to your code bases.

-Whook also rely on `swagger-http-router` which is a the heart of its routing system.

 ## Work in progress

 I'd like to end up with a quick start guide looking like that: